 Current controls in Victoria

 Currently, there are limited fungicides registered for the management of sclerotinia white mould in pulse crops.
-The canopy closure sprays of carbendazim to manage Botrytis Grey Mould (BGM) in lentils will not manage SWM and is an illegal off label use of a restricted use chemical.
+The canopy closure sprays of carbendazim to manage Botrytis grey mould Grey Mould (BGM) in lentils will not manage SWM and is an illegal off label use of a restricted use chemical.

 Grazing, where applicable (i.e. vetch), may open the canopy and allow better coverage of the fungicide and therefore, increase fungicide efficacy.
 Consider cutting hay earlier to prevent a decrease in hay quality.